jdelia/genesis-agent-profiles-extended/readme.txt

 Initial Release.

 ==Upgrade Notice==
+= 1.0.0 =
+Updated to correct a conflict with the AgentPress Listings and WP Listings plugin.
 = 0.9.5=
 Updated code to support upcoming release of WordPress 4.3.
 Version bump to 0.9.4 in plugin.php.
 = 0.9.3 =